 SpheraNOW Episode 14: Facilitating FONA’s Focus on Flavors

-- In late 2018, Sphera visited flavor and fragrance company FONA International to learn more about how they use Sphera’s Product Stewardship solutions.
+- In late 2018, Sphera visited flavor and fragrance company FONA International to learn more about how they use Sphera’s Product Stewardship software.
 It was an exciting and enlightening experience.
 Besides the podcast (see above), we also created a case study and video to document the experience as part of our Sphera Champion campaign.
 Check ’em out.

 - Of course, preventing incidents from occurring is the goal, but finding out why an incident took place goes a long way toward figuring out how to prevent it from happening again.
 That’s why Sphera released the e-book “Incident Investigations: In Search of the Prime Root Cause of Major Incidents” in January.
 As the e-book says, “It’s easy to jump to conclusions when it comes to incidents, but what you perceive to be true isn’t always so.
 That’s why a thorough investigation is critical to figuring out the root cause of an incident or near-miss event.”